hazur84/Hackintosh-X299-VENTURA/README.md

 # MAC OS SONOMA INSTALATION

 ## What's not working?
 Fenvi T919 Wi-Fi: macOS Sonoma has dropped support for all Broadcom Wi-Fi present on Macs before 2017.
 Fenvi T919 and HB1200 have BCM4360 chipsets (not supported) so Wi-Fi does not work in Sonoma.
 Bluetooth works fine.
 This is a serious inconvenience because functions related to the Apple ecosystem (Airdrop, Continuity Camera, etc.) are also lost.
-A fix is proposed later.
+The only option to fix is using OCLP patch.

 ## Installing macOS Sonoma
 I have updated macOS Ventura to Sonoma but creating USB boot media to install from scratch is another option for those who prefer to do it that way.